-The Abbey Medieval Festival is managed by a small team of event coordinators, most are volunteers.
-Together they manage all elements and stakeholders involved in this event.
-There are several opportunities to get involved in this unique event, from volunteering to becoming a sponsor.
-Learn how you can get involved behind-the-scenes.
+A small team of dedicated coordinators manage the Abbey Medieval Festival, most are volunteers.
+Together they engage with our stakeholders and manage all elements of this event.
+There are several opportunities for you to get involved in this unique event, from volunteering to becoming a sponsor.

-Supporting the Abbey Museum of Art and Archaeology
+Supporting the Abbey Museum

 Medieval re-enactors at the Abbey Medieval Festival display combat, arts, crafts, and skills from 1,000 years of history.
-Making siege weaponry, armour, displays of swordsmanship, chivalry, jousting, costuming, weaving, pottery, illumination, and music just to list a few.
+Making siege weaponry, armour, displays of swordsmanship, chivalry, jousting, costuming, weaving, pottery, illumination, and music to list a few.

 Hundreds of re-enactors from across the country participate at the Abbey Medieval Festival, showcasing their passion for this period of history.
 Thanks to these groups, Festival-goers can see and experience history come to life in encampments and at the Festival’s many performing venues.